 ‘Love Letter to a Bee’

-wonders of the natural world with the
+of the natural world with

-aim of encouraging connection
+the aim of encouraging

-and hope.
 Each poem is a step on a

-path of discovery and reflection
+path of discovery and

-leading us to remember that love
+reflection, leading us to remember that love is an action.

 ‘Into the Ordinary’